giaki3003/Gkernel/README.md

 Gkernel
 =======

-Android kernel based on 2.6.38.9 with many backports from linux kernel 3.x.x
+Linux kernel based on 2.6.38.6 with many backports from linux kernel 3.x.x